 What Is Xanax?

-What is Trazodone?
+What Is Trazodone?

-Despite the fact that Trazodone and Xanax are prescribed for similar conditions, they are different in the ways they interact with the brain.
+Despite the fact that trazodone and Xanax are prescribed for similar conditions, they are different in the ways they interact with the brain.
 Benzos have a strong and fast effect on the body.
-Antidepressants, on the other hand, can sometimes take up to a few weeks to take effect.
+Antidepressants, on the other hand, can take up to a few weeks to take effect.
 Trazodone can therefore be prescribed for long-term use, while Xanax can’t.

-Can you Take Trazodone with Xanax?
+Can You Take Trazodone With Xanax?

-Taking Xanax and Trazodone together can increase the side effects of both drugs.
+Taking Xanax and trazodone together can increase the side effects of both drugs.
 Symptoms include:

 - Anxiety